open-telemetry/opentelemetry-specification/specification/trace/api.md

 - (Required) The attribute key, which MUST be a non-`null` and non-empty string.
 - (Required) The attribute value, which is either:
   - A primitive type: string, boolean or numeric.
-  - A child Attribute
-  - An array of primitive type values or children Attributes.
+  - An array of primitive type values.
 The array MUST be homogeneous, i.e. it MUST NOT contain values of different types.
+  - An array of children attributes.
+The array MUST be homogeneous, i.e. it MUST NOT be mixed with primitive type values.

 The Span interface MUST provide: